cobaltcobaltcobalt/blombooru/README.md

 - **CSS Variables:** The core colors are controlled by CSS variables defined in the default theme(s).

-- **Custom Themes:** To create your own theme, simply create a new `.css` file in the `frontend/static/themes/` directory, copy the entire contents of the `default_dark.css` theme, and start customizing!
+- **Custom Themes:** To make your own theme, simply create a new `.css` file in the `frontend/static/themes/` directory, copy the entire contents of the `default_dark.css` theme, and start customizing!
 To actually use the theme, you need to register it in the `backend/app/themes.py` file.

 Your new theme will automatically appear in the theme-picker dropdown in the Admin Panel.